-Doctors and employers usually do not test people for the presence of Campral.
+Doctors and employers do not include Campral in their drug testing procedures.
 Campral is not a controlled substance because it doesn’t produce euphoric effect.
 Further, it does not trigger the conditions of tolerance, dependence or addiction in patients who are taking it.

 Clinical trials have provided no evidence that Campral produces any withdrawal symptoms in patients who took it at therapeutic doses.
 Further data suggests there is no evidence that this medication is eligible for abuse or dependence.

 Just like with any other medication, there are also possible problems that may arise in people who are taking Campral.
 The most common side effects of Campral include: